 ISO 45001 Frequently Asked Questions

-ISO 45001:2018 has been published.
-Organizations that are currently registered to OHSAS 18001 will have until March 2021 to migrate to the ISO 45001 standard.
+Organizations that are currently registered to OHSAS 18001 will have until September 2021 to migrate to the ISO 45001 standard.
 Here are the answers to some ISO 45001 common questions to help you as you begin to explore the differences between these two standards for occupational health and safety.

 What Is ISO 45001?

-ISO 45001:2018 is the international ISO standard for occupational health and safety management systems (OHSMS) that will replace OHSAS 18001.
+ISO 45001:2018 is the international ISO standard for occupational health and safety management systems (OHSMS) that has replaced OHSAS 18001.
 Created by a committee of experts in health and safety management, ISO 45001 was designed with the strengths and weaknesses of many other occupational health and safety standards in mind.
 Although ISO 45001 has many similarities to its predecessor, it is distinct from OHSAS 18001.

 The goal of ISO 45001 is to help businesses protect workers and guests from work-related accidents and diseases.
 The standard provides guidance that senior management can use to create a safe working environment, control factors that cause illness and injury, preserve workers' physical and mental well-being and reduce business risk.